ye-guo/ye-guo.github.io/_pages/about.md

 1) For the Ph.D. program without master's degrees, the applicant is expected to receive his/her bachelor's degree from a Chinese 985 or equal-level university (e.g., universities with exceptional strengths in power and energy, emerging high-level universities, or renowned universities outside mainland China) with an excellent ranking;

-2) For the Ph.D. program with master's degrees, the applicant is expected to receive his/her master's degree from a Chinese 985 or equal-level university with outstanding research capability and outcome;
+2) For the Ph.D. program with master's degrees, the applicant is expected to receive his/her master's degree from a Chinese 985 or equal-level university with solid research outcomes;

-3) If you do not satisfy the requirements above, but have a strong willingness and passion for research excellence, you are still welcome to contact me;
+3) If you do not satisfy the requirements above, but have a strong passion for research excellence, you are still welcome to contact me;

-4) All applicants should satisfy all the basic requirements of the HK PolyU: https://www.polyu.edu.hk/gs/prospective-students/how-to-apply/.
+4) All applicants should satisfy all the basic requirements of the HK PolyU: \url{https://www.polyu.edu.hk/gs/prospective-students/how-to-apply/}.
 Should have solid mathematical foundations and experience in one of the following areas (depending on research directions you want to pursue): Building energy systems, electric power systems, electricity markets, electric vehicles, renewable energy, deep learning, and large language models.

 I also welcome applicants for postdocs, visiting scholars, and research assistants.